BGCG/project3/README.md

 * Patients with A blood have antibodies to B proteins
 * Patients with B blood have antibodies to A proteins
-* Patients with O blood have antibodies to A and B proteins
+* Patients with O blood have antibodies to both A and B proteins
 * Patients with AB blood have no antibodies to A and B proteins

 Additionally, patients can have the D proteins on their blood cells (POS), while patients who are negative for D proteins will have antibodies against the D proteins so cannot be transfused with D+ blood.